 Some of the major discoveries that would influence future developments for better or worse and the outlook of man:

-- The discovery of another major source, or means, to generate power, for instance from nano-technology, to offset the depletion of oil fields.
+- The discovery of another major source, or means, for generating power, to offset the depletion of oil fields.

 - Medical breakthrough to combat ageing, if only cancer.